RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ```

 We can ignore the annotation warning (it is because we are updating a spec created imperatively with `kubectl create`).
-Notice that the meshweb pod now has 2 contianers!
+Notice that the meshweb pod now has 2 containers!
 Our linkerd proxy is in place!!

 The linkerd inject command simply places the `linkerd.io/inject: enabled` annotation on the pod template.
 Anytime a pod
 has this annotation (which you can add as part of your devops processing), the pod will be injected with Linkerd during